7 wonders of india

 • Christ the Redeemer (Brazil): This iconic statue of Jesus Christ with outstretched arms stands atop Corcovado Mountain, overlooking the vibrant city of Rio de Janeiro.

-• Petra (Jordan): Carved from rose-colored sandstone cliffs, Petra, the ancient city of the Nabataeans, is an archaeological marvel.
+• Petra (Jordan): The ancient city of the Nabataeans, Petra, is an archaeological marvel carved from rose-colored sandstone cliffs.

-• Machu Picchu (Peru): This mysterious Inca city perched high in the Andes Mountains remains shrouded in an air of fascination.
+• Machu Picchu (Peru): This mysterious Inca city, perched high in the Andes Mountains, remains shrouded in fascination.

-• The Taj Mahal (India): An exquisite mausoleum of white marble built by Mughal emperor Shah Jahan in memory of his third wife Mumtaz Mahal, the Taj Mahal is a timeless symbol of love and devotion.
+• The Taj Mahal (India): An exquisite white marble mausoleum built by Mughal emperor Shah Jahan in memory of his third wife, Mumtaz Mahal, the Taj Mahal is a timeless symbol of love and devotion.

 7 Wonders Of The World In India Park